 Quality Ingredients Make the Difference

-Because there are so few ingredients, you want to be sure they are all good quality.
+Because there are so few ingredients in this shrimp and crab appetizer salad, you want to be sure they are all good quality.
 Fresh seafood, crisp veggies and good mayonnaise will ensure that this Shrimp and Crab Appetizer Salad turns out beautifully.
 When it comes to crab meat, of course you can used canned white crab meat if you are on a budget or fresh is not available.
 I use Seafood and Eat It Cornish White Crab.

 If you do add mayo, be sure it is a good mayonnaise you really like.
 Those of a sensitive nature should look away now, but I always use Hellmann’s Extra Light.
 I know it’s a long way from homemade, but I genuinely love the flavour, as well as the fact it isn’t loaded with calories.